-The employment may be terminated by either party at any time with thirteen weeks' written notice.
+The employment may be terminated by either party at any time with four weeks' written notice.
+If you are more than 45 years of age and have more than five years' continuous service, you will be provided with five weeks' notice.
 The employer may require you to work out the whole or part of the period of notice.
 Alternatively, the employer may, in the employer's absolute discretion, provide payment in lieu of any period of notice that is not worked out by you.